Unique continuation on planar graphs: Introduction

 The same argument to prove Theorem~\ref{theorem:uniformly-bounded} can be used to provide a short proof of Theorem~\ref{theorem:liouville} (with no assumptions on $\cond$ other than positivity) when the discrete harmonic function is not just bounded but also vanishes on a large portion of the graph. \begin{theorem} There exist positive constants $\eps_0(\mathcal{F})$ and $n_0(\mathcal{F})$ such that if $\Delta f = 0$ on $B_{2 n}$ for $n \geq n_0$ and $|\{x \in B_{2n} \mid |f(x)| \neq 0\}| \leq \eps |B_{2n}|$, for $\eps < \eps_0$, then $f \equiv 0$ on $B_n$. \end{theorem}

 Our theorems require the discrete two-dimensional structure as encapsulated in Lemma~\ref{lemma:topological-lemma} below.
-As explained in \cite[Remark 1.3]{buhovsky2022discrete}, there counterexamples on $\Z^d$ for $d \geq 3$ and on $\R^2$.
+As explained in \cite[Remark 1.3]{buhovsky2022discrete}, there are counterexamples on $\Z^d$ for $d \geq 3$ and on $\R^2$.
 For instance, the function $(x,y,z) \to c^z (-1)^x 1_{\{x = y \}}$ for $c$ satisfying $c + c^{-1} = 6$ is harmonic on $\Z^3$.
-Planarity is also essential --- as indicated in Section~\ref{sec:counterexample}, there is a family of non-planar conductances on $\Z^2$ for which Theorem~\ref{theorem:zero-case} fails.
+Planarity is also essential --- as we show in Section~\ref{sec:counterexample}, there is a family of non-planar conductances on $\Z^2$ for which Theorem~\ref{theorem:zero-case} fails.

 An important application of unique continuation results of this form is Anderson localization.
 Ding--Smart~\cite{ding2020localization} used ideas from~\cite{buhovsky2022discrete} as input into the program of Bourgain--Kenig~\cite{bourgain2005localization} to prove localization near the edge for the Anderson--Bernoulli model on $\Z^2$.
 This result was generalized to $\Z^3$ by Li--Zhang~\cite{li2022anderson}, where, as part of their argument, they proved a version of Theorem~\ref{theorem:uniformly-bounded} on the triangular lattice using ideas from~\cite{buhovsky2022discrete}.